Map attribute fields

 • Modify the field order—Select one or many output fields to modify the order by dragging them to the preferred position.

-• Open the Field Properties window—Field mapping takes place in the Field Properties window.
+• Open the Field Properties window—Field mapping is done in the Field Properties window.
 To open it, click the Edit button Pencil at the top of the field map parameter or from a specific field.

-• Add new fields—Use the Add Fields button Add List to add fields from the input dataset(s) with actions.
-Or use the drop-down menu to add a new empty field.
+• Add new fields—Use the Add Fields button Add List to add fields from the input datasets with actions.
+You can also use the drop-down menu to add a new empty field.

 • Click the Menu button Menu to access the following control and display options: